alwyna/spark-helm/local/README.md

 **NOTE** The `http` and the kube proxy address (see: Starting Minikube)

-**NOTE** When this article was written, spark 3.4.3 was used, and this si reflected in the jar file
+**NOTE** When this article was written, spark 3.4.3 was used, and this is reflected in the jar file

 **NOTE** The the path to the jar is a path in the container